DeletedUser-9999/coolcottontail.github.io/_posts/2020-04-18-ACSL-competition-training.md

 * **ELEMENTARY DIVISION** : Open to students in grades 3 - 6.
 * **CLASSROOM DIVISION** : Open to students in all grades.
 Ideally suited for students taking AP Computer Science Principles, and other computer science classes without a major programming component.

-## ICC Becoming ACSL Advisor
+## ICC training for ACSL competition
 ICC helps Orange County students compete in the coming ACSL 2021 - 2022 season.

-Please fill [this survey](https://forms.gle/G7gAhVgqa3RVUQZ98) form if you are interested in attending ACSL competition 2021 - 2022 season.
+Please fill [this survey form](https://forms.gle/G7gAhVgqa3RVUQZ98)  if you are interested in attending ACSL competition 2021 - 2022 season.

 | Instructor  | &nbsp;&nbsp;&nbsp;Date&nbsp; | &nbsp;&nbsp; &nbsp;&nbsp;Zoom ID &nbsp; | &nbsp;PASSWORDD  |